Skill Demand Index

 What other skills pair with Digital Marketing Strategy?

-The most common pairings are SEO, Google Analytics, Bachelor's Degree, Client Communication, Team Leadership.
+The most common pairings are Bachelor's degree, SEO, Email Marketing, Social media management, Team Leadership.
 Strengthening these alongside Digital Marketing Strategy improves your fit across more positions.

 What roles need Digital Marketing Strategy the most?

-Top roles: Marketing, Data Science / ML, Other, Data Analysis.
-Marketing positions have the highest demand at 81% of all Digital Marketing Strategy jobs.
+Top roles: Marketing, Software Engineering, Data Science / ML, Other.
+Marketing positions have the highest demand at 85% of all Digital Marketing Strategy jobs.

 How do I improve my Digital Marketing Strategy level?